smarigowda/cypress-udemy-course/README.md

 Cypress can listen to browser events.
 We can get the `text` of alert or conirm popups and validate them.

 ## Child Tabs

-Remove target attribute, so that the browser does not open a new tab.
+Remove target attribute using jquery function, so that the page does not open a new tab.
+Instead the page will be oopened on the same browser window.

+## Browser Navigation